php/phd/README.md

 > default.

-You can tell by the output of the `--list` option that PhD can also be used to render the docs as a PDF file, or as Unix Man Pages.
+You can tell by the output of the `--list` option that PhD can also be used to render the docs as a PDF file or as Unix Man Pages.

 To select a format and package, you must use the `-f [formatName]` and `-P [packageName]` options.